Roee-87/EthSF-Aspan/README.md

 The Graph:  We are using The Graph to index our userbase and ensure our committment to transparent cashflows.

 Aspan Token: Aspan Token acts as the deposit receipt for users to reclaim assets and interests.
 It is controlled by the Vault to mint new tokens and burn tokens to redeem assets.

+Vault: Vault smart contracts controls the deposit and withdraw logic, including the aave, 0x, and Aspan Token reclaim processes